nicojs/type-annotationify/README.md

 #### Enum transformation limitations

-1. Type inference of enum values are now more narrow after the transformation.
+1. Type inference of enum values are more narrow after the transformation.
    ```ts
    const bottle = {
      message: Message.Start,